Home » Community » Office of Public Policy » Voting

 Since the Church cannot be partisan, the Church does not tell Catholics who to vote for or against in an election.
 No one can tell you who to vote for in an election.
 It is up to each Catholic voter to prayerfully consider the policies of each candidate in an election and then decide which one will best advance human dignity and the common good.

 To help Catholics vote as conscientious citizens, the Diocese of Manchester has compiled a list of Frequently Asked Questions and Answers on Catholics and Voting.
-The Diocese has also published a short pamphlet called Voting for the Common Good (Español).
-Voting for the Common Good provides a summary of Forming Consciences for Faithful Citizenship (Español), the US Conference of Catholic Bishops booklet that lays out the major themes of Catholic teaching which the Bishops urge us to consider as we make our voting decisions.
+The Diocese has also published a short leaflet called Five Principles for Voting as People of the Eucharist.
+That leaflet includes a very brief summary of the four fundamental principles of Catholic Social Teaching which are discussed in Forming Consciences for Faithful Citizenship (Español), the US Conference of Catholic Bishops booklet that lays out the major themes of Catholic teaching which the Bishops urge us to consider as we make our voting decisions.
+For those who would like to take a deeper dive into those issues, the Compendium of the Social Doctrine of the Church is the Church’s official digest of that teaching.